whiteshadoww/smsWpc/README.md

 # SmsWpc

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.
+This project is about sending sms via a pc browser connected to you local network i.e `PC` and `Android Phone`

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8881/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding